mxstbr/mxstbr.com/src/pages/thoughts/tailwind.md

 We have had [atomic](https://github.com/basscss/basscss/commit/ed65eec980c4899d930f2c293f70bc619573456f) [CSS](https://github.com/tachyons-css/tachyons/commit/7f27af8d52d8ed03615e23a9db5ff33fc8153729) [frameworks](https://medium.com/buzzfeed-design/introducing-solid-1c16b1bf4868) for almost a decade but none of them have been as critically acclaimed as Tailwind.css.
 What makes it different?

-**The key to Tailwind.css's popularity is the painstakingly constructed system of design tokens at the core of the framework.** The system's carefully selected constraints give developers the right guardrails.
+**The key to Tailwind.css's popularity is the painstakingly constructed system of design tokens at the core of the framework.** The system's carefully selected constraints give developers _just_ the right guardrails.
 They make it obvious whether a choice is good or bad by offering only discrete steps.

 This does require some design _taste_, but all engineers I know have developed that over the years of building user interface.
-It lets them turn that taste into implementation without requiring a lot of design _skill_ — it helps them cross ["the gap"](https://vimeo.com/85040589).
+Tailwind's sytem lets them turn that taste into implementation without requiring a lot of design _skill_ — it helps them cross ["the gap"](https://vimeo.com/85040589).

 Tailwind's system is a masterpiece of design.
 Developers all around the world feel empowered by it and rightfully love it.